Ajdne/Sum_of_Power-Fortran/README.md

  * [Heads up](#heads-up) :warning:

 ## About the program
+ In short, the program calculates **"flow of power"** for each node of a given part of electrical power distribution system.
+The program does all necessary steps needed for the algorithm to work (like summarising admittance), before starting the main iteration process.
+Usually, the solution should be reached within a few iterations.
+The program is split into **Modules** for easier overview.
+Inputs and outputs are presented in **.txt** files.
+\
-Before understanding the program, the theoretical background of Power systems and its analysis is required.
+ Before understanding the program completely, the theoretical background of Power systems and its analysis is required.
 There are some good sources which explain power flow analasys in-depth.
 To view them, click [here](https://electrisim.com/load-flow-power-flow.html) or [here](https://www.intechopen.com/books/computational-models-in-engineering/power-flow-analysis).

 ## Program setup